FineTralfazz/Battlesoup/README.md

 - Display misses and hits.
 - Playing board (1 or 2).
 - We can N number of ships,
-- We can MxM number grid. (variable sized board)
+- We can MxM board grid. (variable sized board)
 - Sound effects.
 - Explosions.
 - Cheats.